HOME SEARCH ALL TOPICS

 John and Mary had five sons and six daughters.
 It is to John's credit that, by the standards of the time, all were well educated, particularly as there was no free schooling at the time.
 That money was in the family was self-evident.

-In summary, the following is a list of Daniel's and Ann's children with key known events in their lives.
+In summary, the following is a list of their children with key known events in their lives.

 The working life of John Cole